lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

         Lightly S3 connection config

-If you don`t know how to fill out the form, follow the full tutorial to `create a Lightly dataset connected to your S3 bucket <https://docs.lightly.ai/getting_started/dataset_creation/dataset_creation_aws_bucket.html>`_.
+If you don't know how to fill out the form, follow the full tutorial to create a Lightly dataset connected to your bucket: :ref:`S3 <dataset-creation-aws-bucket>`, :ref:`GCS <dataset-creation-gcloud-bucket>`, :ref:`Azure <dataset-creation-azure-storage>`.

 Furthermore, you should have access to a machine running docker.
 Ideally, it also has a CUDA-GPU.
 A GPU will speed up the process significantly, especially